A portion of this content was originally published on New York Law Journal.

 The defendant moved to dismiss the action for failure to serve a certificate of merit and plaintiff cross moved to serve an amended complaint with certificate of merit.
 The lower court held that a certificate of merit was required and permitted plaintiff to amend the complaint but only to add a cause of action for medical malpractice.
 The Second Department agreed as to the first part holding the complaint challenged the hospital’s assessment of the plaintiff’s supervisory and treatment needs sounding in medical malpractice but modified the lower court’s order allowing the plaintiff to amend the entire complaint.

-The Court of Appeals has held that a hospital’s negligence in blood collection procedures causing patient to contract HIV infection and die after receiving contaminated blood transfusion for treatment of small bowel obstruction during hospitalization constitutes ordinary negligence affirming the orders below striking the hospital’s affirmative defense and denying motion to dismiss based on the shorter medical malpractice statute of limitations.
+The Court of Appeals has held that a hospital’s negligence in blood collection procedures causing patient to contract HIV infection and die after receiving contaminated blood transfusion for treatment of small bowel obstruction during hospitalization constitutes ordinary negligence affirming the orders below striking the hospital’s affirmative defense and denying the motion to dismiss based on the shorter medical malpractice statute of limitations.
 Weiner, supra.
 The Court opinion per J. Ciparick states the alleged negligence in failing to properly screen, test and safeguard the blood supply constitutes ordinary negligence as such negligence is not linked to the treatment of an individual patient but applies to the whole blood supply.
 The Court specifically states that the need for expert testimony to understand the nature of the blood collection procedures is not determinative of the nature of the duty breached and does not convert an ordinary negligence action into a medical malpractice action.

-However, where Plaintiff donated blood to hospital’s blood bank drawn by a phlebotomist and had an adverse reaction just after leaving the facility causing her to fall the Second Department held that this action sounded in medical malpractice and plaintiff was granted an extension of time to serve a certificate of merit as required by CPLR 3012-a.
+However, where Plaintiff donated blood to hospital’s blood bank drawn by a phlebotomist and had an adverse reaction just after leaving the facility, causing her to fall the Second Department held that this action sounded in medical malpractice and the plaintiff was granted an extension of time to serve a certificate of merit as required by CPLR 3012-a.
 Rabinovitch, supra.
-The appellate court referred to plaintiff’s specific allegations that the defendant failed to follow NYS protocols and standard procedures for screening for adverse reactions; failed to take a medical history; failed to give a complete examination; failed to monitor hemoglobin blood levels and observe plaintiff for adverse reaction for a period of time.
+The appellate court referred to plaintiff’s specific allegations that the defendant failed to follow NYS protocols and standard procedures for screening for adverse reactions; failed to take a medical history; failed to give a complete examination; failed to monitor hemoglobin blood levels and observe the plaintiff for adverse reaction for a period of time.

 Does physical injury to a plaintiff caused during physical examination performed by a physician hired by the defense during litigation to examine plaintiff (commonly referred to by the misnomer IME) fall under the medical malpractice or ordinary negligence SOL?
 The answer according to the majority opinion of the Court of Appeals is that this negligent conduct by the defendant’s hired physician constitutes medical malpractice and reversed the Appellate Division order and dismissed the action as time barred.
 Bazakos v.
 Lewis., 12 N.Y.3d 631 (2009).